aeon0/botty/README.md

 item_type | Select "1" if item should be picked up, "0" if not.

 ## Support this project
 This project is free.
 Support it by contributing in any technical way, giving feedback, PRs or by submitting issues.
-That being said, I am not above accepting some pixel currency :) So if you want to send some fg my way to keep my dopamine high, here is my jsp: [jojo22](https://forums.d2jsp.org/user.php?i=768967).
+That being said, I am not above accepting some pixel currency :) So if you want to send some fg my way to keep my dopamine high, here is my d2jsp: aeon0 (https://forums.d2jsp.org/user.php?i=768967).